roblaing/webgames/ricerocks/README.md

 <h4>Motion</h4>

 Back to <em>classical mechanics</em>, we want to give our sprites linear and angular velocity.
-Velocity is defined as distance/time &mdash; advancing to differential equations with time approaching zero etc.
+Velocity is defined as the change distance divided by the change in time.

-Luckily, we can simplify the algebra by setting t=1, but need to remember what one unit of time is: of the confusing choice, I'm using
+Luckily, we can simplify the algebra by setting the change in time to one, but need to remember what one unit of time is: of the confusing choices, I'm going with
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame">Window.requestAnimationFrame(callback)</a>
 to set my loop speed to about one-sixtieth of a second irrespective of the hardware.
 I'm going to call my unit of time a
 <em>tick</em> which equates to 1/60 second.